-The Evolution LTX of Ross fly reel is an absolute luxury.
+The Evolution LTX of Ross fly reel is an absolute luxury and one of the best fly fishing reels of all time.
 Incredibly lightweight and the best when it comes to drag, I think this fly reel is hard to beat.

 This updated version of the Hardy Marquis is a class of its own.
 If you are a fan of classics, this Hardy fly reel will be a gem in your collection.
 The regulator button with indentations is a valuable addition to its former version.
 It helps in adjusting the drag with ease.

 It is sturdy and functional.
 And even though it doesn’t look like it, it is pretty lightweight.
 The quality is fantastic and worthy of the Hardy name.
 It holds up to 50 yards of backing comfortably.
-Huge capacity!
+Easy right to left-hand retrieve.

 - Regulator button with indentations for drag adjustment